crocandr/docker-openvpn/README.md

 You need connect to the container, generate and disconnect:

 ```
-docker exec -ti openvpn /bin/bash
+docker exec -ti openvpn /opt/generate-newclient-cert.sh user1
-/opt/generate-newclient-cert.sh user1
-exit
 ```

 This cert generator script uses the `client.conf` file as a template, and integrate the generated cert files into the client config file.
 So you can use only one file for the openvpn.
 Only the opvn config file. (example: user1-conf.ovpn ).
 You can access the generated config (and cert files too) in the `/srv/ovpn/config/easy-rsa/keys/` folder on your Docker host.

 Optional:

-You can copy the keys to a readable directory:
+  1. You can copy the keys to a readable directory:
 ```
 cp /srv/ovpn/config/easy-rsa/keys/*.ovpn /tmp
 ```
-Notes: You must copy these files if you are in AWS environment because the *keys* folder is not readable by ubuntu user.
-After the copy, you can download with scp command:
+  2. You can modify the permission of the key file:
 ```
-scp -i key.pem ubuntu@public_ip:/tmp/*.ovpn .
+chmod 755 /srv/ovpn/config/easy-rsa/keys
 ```

 ## Revoke a client cert